 As its name suggests, the Canadian Music Blog is an online magazine dedicated to providing information about popular music performed by Canadian recording artists, that is recording artists who are Canadian citizens regardless of where they are based.
 It is both a Canadian Music-Blog and a Canadian-Music Blog.
-The site contains information on the music and superstars of both yesteryear and today and has lists of all Top 40 Canadian hits from 1964 to the present.
+With over a million views, the site contains information on the music and superstars of both yesteryear and today and has lists of all Top 40 Canadian hits from 1964 to the present.
 The CMB keeps its readers updated with the latest charts, gold/platinum record certifications, and new releases.

 Unlike other sites which call themselves Canadian music blogs but feature international artists or exclude Franco Canadian music, the CMB features music from Canadian artists only and does not distinguish between music performed in either English or French (or any other language).
 Because all have different tastes in music, reviews without ratings are provided which contain objective information about the artists and which focus only on the positive aspects of their works.
 This blog is continuously evolving, and we will update this About section from time to time to reflect changes in content or style.